Eugenie Bouchard beats top-seeded Kuznetsova in Istanbul | Sports-Games

 Eugenie Bouchard beats top-seeded Kuznetsova in Istanbul

-Former Wimbledon finalist Eugenie Bouchard stretched her winning streak to four matches for the first time in two years by beating top-seeded Svetlana Kuznetsova 7-6 (3), 6-7 (5), 6-2 Thursday in the second round of the Istanbul Tennis Championship.
+Former Wimbledon finalist Eugenie Bouchard stretched her winning streak to four matches for the first time in two years by beating top-seeded Svetlana Kuznetsova 7-6 (3), 6-7 (5), 6-2 in the second round of the Istanbul Tennis Championship.
 Ranked 272nd and playing as a qualifier, Bouchard had three match points at 5-4 in the second set before Kuznetsova forced a deciding set.
+The Russian was one of four seeded players knocked out in Thursday's second-round matches.

 Bouchard, who reached the Wimbledon final in 2014 but lost to Petra Kvitova, will next face Danka Kovinic in the quarterfinals.
 Kovinic eliminated sixth-seeded Alison van Uytvanck 6-3, 6-4.
 Bouchard last went on such a run in 2018 when she won six straight from qualifying to the semifinals in Luxembourg.